mbdevpl/ingit/README.rst

 repositories configuraion
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-It's a file that lists all registered projects.
+It's a file that lists all registered projects and keeps their metadata.

 Example: